 There’s a lot of limits to EMG when just comparing means for a single muscle.
 Our approach is to compare the relationship between all synergistic muscles in a motion, which can help us see how the nervous system changes its bias among exercises.

-I think this is the most valuable way to use EMG, and gives us practical training information.
 We don’t have data to say what the magnitude of difference these positions make on hypertrophy still.
 But as I will repeatedly say, we are finding the best possible options to bias these tissues, so you’re not really taking any risk by implementing them as long as you still apply volume and effort into your training to the same degree, and follow the principles of using short vs lengthened bias movements to suit your goals.

 The biceps has two heads, which both cross the elbow and the shoulder joint.
 Some may think that with a movement as simple as elbow flexion, that we can’t get a practical difference in training one head or the other.
 I would beg to differ both anecdotally, observationally, and with the combination of the published research, and what we do in the N1 Lab.